bartr/coquery/README.md

 ## Security Notice

-If you choose to save your credentials, they are current saved in PLAIN TEXT in your c:\users\userName\coquery.dat file
+If you choose to save your credentials, they are currently saved in PLAIN TEXT in your c:\users\userName\coquery.dat file

 I plan to add the concept of "login profiles" and encrypt the data on disk, but currently, it's plain text.